This page contains detailed information about west’s multiple repository model,

-and manifest files.
+west manifest command.
 For API documentation on the

-west.manifest.
-For a more general introduction and command
+west.manifest module, see west.manifest.
+For a more general

-West’s view of the repositories in a west installation, and their history, looks like the following figure (though some parts of this example are specific to upstream Zephyr’s use of west):
+West’s view of the repositories in a west workspace, and their history, looks like the following figure (though some parts of this example are specific to upstream Zephyr’s use of west):

 The commits in the manifest repository (again, for upstream Zephyr this is the zephyr repository itself) each have a manifest file.
 The manifest file in each commit specifies the corresponding commits which it expects in each of the project repositories.
 This relationship is shown using dotted line arrows in the diagram.
 Each dotted line arrow points from a commit in the manifest repository to a corresponding commit in a project repository.